DEFRA/software-development-standards/standards/java_coding_standards.md

 - Comments within the method body should, wherever possible, be restricted to single line comments

-## Standard applied
+## Status

-This standard was first agreed on 10 Feb 2020.

-This standard was last updated on 10 Feb 2020.
+This standard was formally adopted on 20 Feb 2021.